-On September 22, 2014, we entered into an agreement as contractor to a private company that was awarded an e-Government project in another country, for the design and implementation of three e-ID sub-systems along with support and maintenance services for the entire project.
+On September 22, 2014, we entered into an agreement as contractor to a private company that was awarded an e-Government project in another country, for the design and implementation of three e-Gov sub-systems along with support and maintenance services for the entire project.
 The agreement provides for a total contract price of approximately \$19 million, payable upon the completion of certain milestones.
 The initial phase of the contract consists of the design and implementation of the sub-systems for an aggregate contract price of \$14.3 million.
 We received \$5.6 million of this amount as advance payment for the initial phase, and receive the remainder upon certain milestones during this phase.
 The initial phase is scheduled to last approximately 9 months.
 Following the systems becoming operational in the initial phase, we will provide maintenance services for a three-year period.
 The aggregate contract price for service and maintenance during this period is \$4.5 million, which will be paid in quarterly installments.
 This contract contains customary termination provisions for both parties.
-During 2016, we completed the design and development of all sub-systems, and the deployment at our sites and the country is in progress.
-We have negotiated with the customer for certain changes in the contract milestones and scope of work, which had freed some resources for the customer and clarified the way to complete the deployment in the customer sites, which will be followed by a service and maintenance period of two years.
+In 2017, we completed the design and deployment stage, which was followed by a service and maintenance stage for a period of two years.